gitmachtl/scripts/cardano/mainnet/README.md

 1. Verify that your new owner delegation to your pool is ok by running<br>```./03c_checkStakingAddrOnChain.sh ledgerowner``` if you don't see it instantly, wait a little and retry the same command

 &nbsp;<br>
-:warning: <b>Now WAIT!
-Wait for 2 epoch changes!</b> :warning: So if you're doing this in epoch n, wait until epoch n+2 before you continue!
+⚠️ <b>Now WAIT!
+Wait for 2 epoch changes!</b> ⚠️ So if you're doing this in epoch n, wait until epoch n+2 before you continue!

 &nbsp;<br>
 Now two epochs later your new additional **ledgerowner** co-owner is fully active.
 Its now the time to **transfer your owner funds** from the old **owner** to the new **ledgerowner**.
 You can do this by running:<br>```./01_sendLovelaces.sh owner.payment ledgerowner.payment ALLFUNDS```<br>This will move over all lovelaces and even assets that are on your old owner.payment address to your new ledger.payment address.